Demystifying the Startup Funding Rounds

 Here are a few key questions to keep in mind when considering an angel investment:

-- What is your motivation for getting an angel investment?
-Ideally you won’t get an angel investment just for the money.
-Yes, money is needed, but the mentorship, advice, support and connections are even more important for your success.
-With that in mind, focus on winning over reputable angels that can bring specific experience and connections relevant to the field of your startup.
+What is your motivation for getting an angel investment?
+Ideally, you won’t get an angel investment just for the money.
+Yes, money is needed, but mentorship, advice, support, and connections are even more important for your success.
+With that in mind, focus on winning over reputable angels who can bring specific experience and connections relevant to the field of your startup.

 OK, let’s move to the next type of funding round.